 Parks and Outdoor Attractions

 Fall is the favourite season for many Torontonians, since you can enjoy outdoor activities without melting and you’ve got some lovely fall colours right here on our tree-lined streets and especially in our parks.
 Here are some city green spaces (or rather yellow, red, and orange spaces) worth a visit this fall.

 The Royal Astronomical Society of Canada helps attendees safely observe the sun with specially filtered telescopes.
 Here’s a chance to spot sunspots, spicules, and prominences on our nearest star.
 Takes place outside the main entrance of the science centre (parking fees apply).
-October 27, November 24, December 22 at 10 am.
+October 5, November 2, December 7 at 10 am.
+Read more.

 The High Park Nature Centre leads biweekly kid-friendly nature walks with themes like All You Need Is Bugs and Nature Journaling.
 These are all-ages, drop-in events.
 A $2–$5 donation is suggested.
-Every other Saturday, September 22–December 1, 1:30–3 pm
+Every other Saturday, September 22–November 30, 1:30–3 pm.
+Read more.